Amsterdam

 Best snacks in Amsterdam

-Yes, it’s famous – but it’s also delicious.
+Yes, it’s one of the most famous restaurants in Amsterdam – but it’s also delicious.
 It’s true, I don’t go here on a regular basis, but when I have visitors in town it’s a must-do.
 Winkel 43 serves the most famous Dutch apple pie in the city.
 Go for a slice with whipped cream, but don’t order anything else.

 Vlaams Friteshuis VleminckX for Belgian fries